Student Support Services

 Student Success Initiatives

-Student Success Initiatives offer programs and services designed to support students with the goal of increasing rates of academic success at the College.
-Services include oversight of Starfish Connect, the College’s Academic Early Alert system; Colonial Colleagues, a peer support program; and Complete with 15, a degree completion scholarship.
+Student Success Initiatives offers programs and services designed to support students with the goal of increasing rates of academic success at the College.
+Services include oversight of Starfish Connect, the College’s Academic Early Alert system, and Complete with 15, a degree completion scholarship.